 Birds can be nectarivores and frugivores of cacti (Montiel and Montaña 2000; Gorostiague and Ortega-Baes 2016).
 These interactions provide food resources for birds and pollination/seed dispersal for cacti – a classic example of single mutualism.
 If two interacting taxonomic groups are in one habitat, these interactions may be described as double mutualism.
 However, nectarivores and frugivores do not forage randomly, but instead follow optimal foraging theory which suggests that foragers will continue to forage in one area until resources are depleted to levels below the average resource availability of the larger habitat.
-This value resource density is known as the Giving Up Density, or GUD, which exists based on predictions made in ecosystems with patchy resource available (Marginal Value Theorem) (Charnov 1976).
-This suggests that in a mutualistic foraging interaction, cacti will evolve to have more reproductive output and showier displays to draw in more nectarivores (Wolf and Hainsworth 1990; Mitchell 1994).
-However, allocation theory suggests that plants must make physiological tradeoffs due to their finite energy to anatomical traits that best increase their relative fitness (Obeso 2004).
-Therefore, plants which maximize reproductive output and size will be the most likely to encourage pollinator and frugivorous visitation.
+This value resource density is known as the Giving Up Density, or GUD, which exists based on predictions made in ecosystems with patchy resource available (Marginal Value Theorem) (Charnov 1976). [you do not need optimal foraging theory to understand why plants make showing flowers and fruit – these are for attracting birds and competing with other plants trying to do the same thing] This suggests that in a mutualistic foraging interaction, cacti will evolve to have more reproductive output and showier displays to draw in more nectarivores (Wolf and Hainsworth 1990; Mitchell 1994).
+However, allocation theory [need to explain] suggests that plants must make physiological tradeoffs (e.g. between reproductive displays and plant growth) due to their finite energy to anatomical traits that best increase their relative fitness (Obeso 2004).
+Therefore, plants which maximize reproductive output and size will be the most likely to encourage pollinator and frugivorous visitation [reference?
+How can both be maximized if there is a trade-off?].

 Deserts habitats are declining because of climate change, fragmentation, and invasive species (Nielsen and Ball 2015; Pfahl, O’Gorman, and Fischer 2017; Singh et al. 2013; Smith 2011; Gutzwiller and Barrow 2003; Hernandez et al. 2014; Rodriguez-Estrella 2007) and the family Cactaceae is protected under CITES Appendix II, with many species protected under Appendix I (CITES 2017).
 Understanding how cacti come to be dominant species in an ecosystem may illuminate new avenues for utilizing biotic vectors in conservation and restoration applications.